neetzama/jenkins_study/README.md

 /var/lib/jenkins/.rbenv/shims/rake spec
 ```
 5. **Post-build processing**<br>
+Add "E-mail notification" and enter your email address.<br>
+This will send you an email when the build fails.

 ### Creating an Ansible job
 Select Create New Job and then select Build Freestyle Project.